Nuvorix/glossary-plugin/README.md

-# Glossary Plugin Fixed Tooltip with Cache
+# Glossary Plugin Tooltip with Cache and Archive Page

 A custom glossary plugin for WordPress, offering tooltip functionality, an archive page, caching, and more.